Ttibsi/lang-speed-test/README.md

 	will fail
 * `./test.sh view-syn` to view the output of the synthetic tests in a tabular format
+* `./test.sh gol` to run the game of life test listed below

 ### Synthetic Test
 1. Read the number of iterations from an environment variable (SPEEDTEST_ITERS)